Aleksandr Shadrin

-Aleksandr Shadrin (Александр Шадрин; 4 September 1988 – 21 June 2014) was an Uzbekistani professional footballer of Russian descent who played as a striker for Lokomotiv Tashkent and the Uzbekistan national team.
+Aleksandr Shadrin (Александр Шадрин; 4 September 1988 – 21 June 2014) was an Uzbekistani professional footballer who played as a striker for Lokomotiv Tashkent and the Uzbekistan national team.

 Background

 Shadrin was born to ethnic Russian and Korean parents in Muborak, Uzbek Soviet Socialist Republic, Soviet Union.

 Club career

 Mash'al Mubarek

 In 2010, he signed a contract with Uzbek League club Mash'al Mubarek where he managed 1 goal in 19 games.

 Navbahor Namangan

 In 2011, he signed a one-year contract with Uzbek League club Navbahor Namangan.

 International career

 In 2011, he made his debut for the Uzbekistan national football team.

 International goals

 Scores and results list Uzbekistan's goal tally first.

 Updated to games played 29 February 2012.